Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} the era of sixth-generation (6G) wireless communications, integrated sensing and communications (ISAC) emerged as a promising paradigm \cite{ISAC_Survey}, addressing spectrum scarcity and reducing resource consumption.
-The ISAC aims to incorporate the sensing systems and the communication systems at different levels.
-Herein, the two systems shared the same spectrum and coexisted with minimal mutual interference \cite{JRC_coexistence} using null space projection \cite{NSP}, transceiver design \cite{Rihan_RadCom}, etc. To further mitigate interference, collaborations between the two systems were achieved by sharing critical information ~~~\cite{Com_Sensing_collaborate}, \cite{Com_Sensing_cooperate}.
-Additionally, considering the similarities in hardware and signal processing, the recent ISAC advancement focuses on designing unified platforms that can perform the dual functions \cite{El3}.
-For example, in \cite{Joint_Transmit_Beamforming}, the transmit beamformer was designed by combining weighted radar waveforms and communication symbols.
-Besides, a wideband scenario about joint design was considered in \cite{ZJ_OFDM_ISAC}, where mutual information was utilized as a unified metric to design the ISAC waveform.
+\IEEEPARstart{I}{n} the era of sixth-generation wireless communications, integrated sensing and communications (ISAC) have emerged as a promising paradigm to alleviate resource scarcity \cite{ISAC_Survey}.
+In ISAC, the communication system and the sensing system aim to share the same spectrum \cite{JRC_coexistence}, where various schemes have been developed, such as null-space projection \cite{NSP} and transceiver design \cite{Rihan_RadCom}.
+Furthermore, the works \cite{Com_Sensing_collaborate, Com_Sensing_cooperate} achieved collaborations of the two systems by sharing critical information.
+Additionally, given the hardware and signal processing similarities between sensing and communication, recent ISAC research focused on unified platforms capable of both functions \cite{El3}.
+For instance, the work \cite{Joint_Transmit_Beamforming} designed the transmit beamformer by combining radar waveforms and communication symbols, while the work \cite{ZJ_OFDM_ISAC} addressed wideband ISAC using a unified waveform design metric.
+In \cite{Qihao2}, a latency-aware resource allocation scheme was developed for multiple-input and multiple-output ISAC systems. {In addition, recent works explored parameter estimation in ISAC systems.
+For example, the work \cite{ISACEstimate} proposed a hybrid fusion framework, where the fused signal was separated for the estimation of the target directions. }

-Meanwhile, reconfigurable intelligent surface (RIS) garnered great attention in the 6G innovation.
-Specifically, the RIS consists of numerous reflective elements, each of which is able to induce phase shifts to the incident signals.
-This enables the RIS to dynamically adapt the channel propagation environment by designing the phase shifts \cite{CunhuaRISSignalProcess}.
-Leveraging this characteristic, work \cite{Sumrate_RIS} demonstrated significant improvement in communication sum-rate in RIS-aided multi-user scenarios.
-Apart from this, it was also shown that the RIS can suppress the undesired signals, such as eavesdropping ~\cite{RIS_eavesdrop} and jamming \cite{RIS_suppress}.
-Additionally, the RIS was applied in other diverse scenarios, including radar detection \cite{Rihan_RIS_radar}, near-field communications \cite{LYW_nearfield}, and wireless power transfer and communications \cite{FJ_power}.
+Meanwhile, reconfigurable intelligent surfaces (RIS) have attracted great attention.
+Comprised of many reflective elements, RIS is capable of inducing phase shifts on incident signals and dynamically reconfiguring wireless channels \cite{CunhuaRISSignalProcess}.
+This capability enables substantial communication sum-rate gains in multi-user scenarios \cite{Sumrate_RIS}, and facilitates suppression of undesired signals such as eavesdropping \cite{RIS_eavesdrop} and jamming \cite{RIS_suppress}.
+Besides, the work \cite{Qihao} showed that RIS can construct favorable channels to support devices with ultra-reliable and low-latency communications.
+In addition, RIS can be applied to various areas, such as radar detection \cite{Rihan_RIS_radar}, near-field communications \cite{LYW_nearfield}, and wireless power transfer and communication \cite{FJ_power}.